5 FAM 540

 a.
 United States law prohibits licensing foreign governments or their representatives to operate short-range radio systems in the United States.
 Employees must not offer reciprocity in return for introducing and using short-range ultrahigh frequency and/or very high frequency radio systems at posts abroad.
 Foreign governments may subscribe to commercially offered cellular radio services in the United States.
 Foreign governments may also enter into commercial arrangements with U.S. firms licensed to provide, for example, security guard or motor pool services.

 b.
 United States law permits a foreign mission, in special circumstances and based on reciprocity, to construct and operate a fixed low-power transmitter in Washington, D.C., for communications to points outside the United States.
 Permission requires the approval of both the Secretary of State and the Secretary of Commerce.
 These installations must respect local zoning, land-use planning, historic preservation, structural codes, and similar building regulations.
-For information on obtaining host country consent, contact IRM/EA.
+For information on obtaining host country consent, contact DT/EA.

 5 FAM 546.2 New or Upgraded Domestic Radio Networks